Akshat-cs/pumpfun-fourmeme-phishing-token-checker/README.md

-# PumpFun & Four.Meme Phishy Token Checker
+# Pump.fun Phishy Token Checker

-This script checks if a Four Meme token on BSC (Binance Smart Chain) is potentially phishy by analyzing the relationship between token transfers and purchases.
+This tool checks if a Pump.fun token (Solana) is potentially phishy by analyzing the relationship between token transfers and purchases.

 ## Quick Start